hpcc-systems/DataMgmt/README.md

 ___

 <a name="genindex_writesubkey"></a>
-`WriteSubkey(STRING indexStorePath, STRING newSubkey, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*') := FUNCTION`
+`WriteSubkey(STRING indexStorePath, STRING newSubkey, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*', UNSIGNED2 daliDelayMilliseconds = 300) := FUNCTION`

 Make the given subkey the first generation of index for the index store, bump all existing generations of subkeys to the next level, then update